pbek/e2e-tests/README.md

 # End2End Tests

-End2End Tests for all webpages
+End2End Tests for some of my webpages

 ## Installation